Raybon Brothers (album)

-Raybon Brothers is the self-titled singular album of the American country music duo Raybon Brothers.
+Raybon Brothers is the only studio album by American country music duo Raybon Brothers.
 The single, "Butterfly Kisses", peaked at number 37 on the Billboard Hot Country Songs chart and number 22 on the Billboard Hot 100.
 Another single from the album, "The Way She's Looking", reached number 67 on the Hot 100.
 The third and final single, "Falling" (a duet with Olivia Newton-John), failed to chart in the U.S.

 "Tangled Up in Love" was written and released earlier in 1997 by Keith Urban's original band, The Ranch.